 Deinococcus radiodurans has been nicknamed "Conan the bacterium"; it is one of nature's "toughest cookies."
 It can survive the rigors of being completely dried out, have its chromosomes disrupted, and be exposed to 1.5 million rads of radiation, a dose 3,000 times greater than that which would kill a human.
 Further, it can transform toxic mercury into a less toxic form, a feature especially useful at nuclear waste sites.
-According to Owen White of the Institute for Genomic Research in Rockville, Maryland, "The Department of Energy is very jazzed about

-D. radiodurans, because the agency has a pretty big toxic cleanup problem at its waste development sites."
+According to Owen White of the Institute for Genomic Research in Rockville, Maryland, "The Department of Energy is very jazzed about D. radiodurans, because the agency has a pretty big toxic cleanup problem at its waste development sites."
 Genes from bacteria that can digest toxic waste but cannot survive radiation have been genetically engineered into D. radiodurans, resulting in bacteria that can transform toxic mercury into a nontoxic form and unstable uranium into a stable form.
-These genetically engineered bacteria are powerful tools in cleaning up the 3,000 waste sites containing millions of cubic yards of contaminated soil and contaminated groundwater estimated to be in the trillions of gallons.
+These genetically engineered bacteria are powerful tools in cleaning up the three thousand waste sites containing millions of cubic yards of contaminated soil and contaminated groundwater estimated to be in the trillions of gallons.
 The ability of D. radiodurans to repair its own DNA is of interest to biologists because the process provides an insight into the mechanisms of aging and into the biology of cancer.

-Several years ago scientists discovered bacteria that use arsenic to meet their energy requirements in the same sense that humans require oxygen to release energy from foodstuffs.
+would open up a new form of life on earth.
+Other scientists were skeptical about the study, so the role of arsenic-loving bacteria remains open.
 Here is another strange story.
 Deinococcus radiodurans is a bacterium that can withstand 3,000 times more gamma radiation than that which would kill a human because of its unique ability to repair its damaged DNA.
 The scientists who study D. radiodurans have dubbed it "Conan the bacterium" (BOX 2.3).

 You may not like to hear this, but the human mouth is considered one of the most diverse ecosystems and rivals the biological diversity of tropical rainforests.
-Within the past few years scientists at Stanford University have discovered thirty-seven new organisms in the mouth, pushing the total to more than 500.
+Within the past few years, scientists at Stanford University have discovered 37 new organisms in the mouth, pushing the total to more than 500.
 These new microbes were found in the scum (plaque) in the deep gum pockets between teeth.
 (Your dentist would love this tidbit!)
 Their presence remained unknown simply because traditional culture methods do not allow their growth.
 Enterprising microbiologists (sometimes known as plaque pickers) extracted DNA from plaque and mapped out DNA sequences, revealing bacteria that had not been previously known to inhabit the mouth.
 In fact, some new bacterial species were identified, supporting the statement that less than 2% of the microbial population has been identified.